 Electronics - Designing with discrete semiconductors

-There are many different transistors and a lot of those are the same dice (component) but selected for different parameters and available in a range of part numbers.
+There are many different transistors, and a lot of those are the same dice (component) but selected for different parameters and available in a range of part numbers.
 Some types such as Bipolar Junction Transistors with symmetrical Emitter and Collector junctions providing bidirectional high voltage blocking but do not appear to be available now.
 Evidently they are made and PNP power transistor are within many low voltage drop regulator IC's to withstand high (automotive standard) reverse voltage.
-Designing with transistors can give low cost solutions or solutions that fit in to small or odd shaped spaces.
-You should so more modelling than you would with an IC and their are tools but I use pencil, paper and calculator or a sheet.
+Designing with transistors can give low-cost solutions or solutions that fit in to small or odd shaped spaces.
+You should so more modelling than you would with an IC and there are tools, but I use pencil, paper and calculator or a sheet.

 Some solutions using transistors over a wide temperature and voltage range so require extensive modelling using specific transistor data as opposed to using general rule of thumb rules.
 For example much of the lighting in automobiles must be of a specific colour and intensity over a very wide temperature range and must also fail unambiguously if an LED goes open circuit but not dim so causing a partial failure.
 The circuit fit in a small space.
 These lo-cost robust applications are the most demanding to model.

 High voltage driver for particle deflection vacuum tube applications;